rkruk/gentoo-server-setup/README.md

 <br><br>
 **-It is really worth the effort**.
 <br><br>
 -Contrary to popular beliefs Gentoo is not a time consuming fringe distro.
+Trough the past years I've used and tested most of existing Linux and *BSD based Distributions - that is a fascinating yet tedious hobby of mine.
+Don't ask me why.. - it is just my thing.
+By most I mean, like distrowatch.com from top to bottom (and a few more - non existing any more).
 <br>
 <br>
-I have a few Gentoo based servers with a long uptime (not like it is a bad thing..) - and I bet there are working a way better than any Ubuntu, CentOS,etc.. servers I've used in the past.<br><br> *I know - this is a* **bold** *statement to say things like that.
+Currently I have a few Gentoo based servers with a long uptime (not like it is a bad thing..) - and I bet they are working a way better than any Ubuntu, CentOS, etc.. servers I've used in the past.<br><br> *I know - this is a* **bold** *statement to say things like that.
 But let me explain*:
 <p align="left">1.
-Continous uptime without the need of reboot to switch to the new version of the kernel, services,etc..
+Continous uptime without the need of reboot to switch to the new version of the kernel, services,etc.. (sometimes it is tricky but possible (kernel - duh!)).
 <p align="left">2.
-System is fully customisable, every single part can be adjusted as you like it, every daemon, service - you decide what you want - not the distro maintainers with tedious dependencies forcing you to use THAT version of software.
-Example: NTP daemon is quite resource heavy for a small daemon - I chenged it openntpd.
-Same thing with log damemons, web servers,..
+System is fully customisable, every single part can be adjusted as you like it, every daemon, service - you decide what you want - not the distro maintainers with tedious dependencies forcing you to use THAT version of THAT software.
+Example: NTP daemon is quite resource heavy for a small daemon - I've changed it to openntpd (use less resources).
+Same thing with all log damemons, web servers, etc..
+Yes, you can do that on any other distro.
+But I wonder if you can remove all that not needed dependecies of yours? :D
 <p align="left">3.
-Low resource footprint (for real - it is lower than anything else I have used in the past).
+Low resource footprint (for real - it is lower than anything else I have ever used in the past - lower than debian - for real).
 <br>
 <br>
 <p align="center">***
 <p align="center">**Hosting**
-<p align="left">There are a few VPS providers out there allowing you to set up your own Gentoo VPS directly (Shout out to <a href="https://linode.com">Linode</a>) or to install your own ISO (Awesome people at<a href="https://wiki.gandi.net/en/hosting/create-server/private-image"> Gandi.net</a>).
+<p align="left">You can install it on your own hardware if you have it.
+You can rent a rack somewhere if you have cash to burn.
+Or you can use VPS.
+There are a few VPS providers out there allowing you to set up your own Gentoo VPS directly (Shout out to <a href="https://linode.com">Linode</a>) or to install your own ISO (Awesome people at<a href="https://wiki.gandi.net/en/hosting/create-server/private-image"> Gandi.net</a>).
-<p align="left">-I'm sure there is more providers I'm not aware of offering custom ISO install allowing you to install Gentoo on their infrastructure.
+<p align="left">-I'm sure there is more providers I'm not aware of offering custom ISO install allowing you to set your own Gentoo on their infrastructure.
 <p align="left">-If you are lucky to have your own server (not the cloud thingy) I'm sure you can use this howto without any problems or changes.
 <p align="left">*I'm going to use Linode's VPS as an installation example here.
 Adapt it to your own needs as you like.*
 <p align="left">I won't cover here installation process - Linode will roll it out for you automatically with the help of their installation scripts - just do some magic with with help of your mouse and keyboard.
 It is straightforward process and it is extremely easy to do that.
 Otherwise install it on your own with the use of one of the best documentations written ever at the <a href="https://www.gentoo.org/">gentoo.org</a>.